-BlackBerry launches its third Android-based phone
+BlackBerry launches last phone it will carry on its books

-TORONTO BlackBerry Ltd (BB.TO)(BBRY.O) launched its third Android-based phone on Tuesday, opting to price the device cheaper than competing products like Apple Inc's (AAPL.O) iPhone 7 and Android-maker Alphabet Inc's (GOOGL.O) Pixel.
+TORONTO (Reuters) - BlackBerry Ltd (BB.TO)(BBRY.O) launched its third Android-based phone on Tuesday, the last device whose success will be the company's financial responsibility, opting to price its top-end device well below Apple Inc's (AAPL.O) iPhone 7.

-The Canadian smartphone pioneer, which has lost most of the market to Apple and others, last month said it planned to outsource the development of its smartphones to focus on its more profitable business of software and managing mobile devices.
+The Canadian smartphone pioneer, which has lost most of the market to Apple and others, last month said it planned to completely outsource the development of its smartphones to focus on its more profitable business of making software and managing mobile devices.

 That means the Android-based DTEK60 will be the last phone for which BlackBerry buys components itself, which carries a heavier risk if it does not sell well.